theislab/paperbee/README.md

 ## ⚙️ Configuration

-PapersBee uses a YAML configuration file to specify all arguments.
+PaperBee uses a YAML configuration file to specify all arguments.
 Copy and customize the template below as `config.yml`:

 ### Example `config.yml`